 - a.
 Accessibility should be provided, where possible, in open space design. - b.
 Areas within setbacks should consist primarily of landscaped space, but may include paved pedestrian paths. - c.
 Landscape areas are encouraged to include a mixture of tree sizes and types, considering exotic and native species. - d.
 Consider planting tree species and other landscape plants that will tolerate a degree of drought and will survive the summer water restrictions and dry conditions of southern Vancouver Island. - e.
 In considering tree placement adjacent to street rights-of-way or along boulevards, a minimum of one planting space per 15 metres of frontage is recommended. - f.
 Landscaped screening along circulation and parking areas which abut lot lines is strongly encouraged, while maintaining site lines and enabling casual surveillance.
 Where possible, other surface parking areas should be screened with landscaping. - g.
 Integration of landscaping to soften hardscape areas associated with vehicle circulation and parking is encouraged. - h.
-Site design should integrate features to mitigate surface runoff of stormwater.
-This may include a variety of treatments (e.g. permeable paving for driveways and parking areas, landscape features designed for rainwater management, cisterns or green roofs, and/or other approaches) which are consistent with approved engineering practices and other city policies. - i.
+Driveways and surface parking areas should include permeable paving to help manage on-site run-off and to mitigate the visual impact of hard-surfaced areas. - i.
 Non-glare lighting should be provided at residential unit entrances, along pedestrian paths and common areas to contribute to safety.
 Lighting strategies that mitigate undue spill-over for adjacent residential units are encouraged.